Wieczysta Kraków: Wieczysta in the 20th century

-During the 1950s-60s, Wieczysta played in the class A and B leagues (then the fourth and fifth tiers of the Polish football league system).
+During the 1950s–60s, Wieczysta played in the class A and B leagues (then the fourth and fifth tiers of the Polish football league system).
 In 1966 the Polish league system was reorganised, and the III Liga, the new regional third tier, was introduced.
 Wieczysta was included in the district league (the fourth tier) of the Polish league system.
 Performances at this level did not last long.
-In 1968 the team dropped to class A (the fifth tier), and a year later it was relegated to the sixth tier.
+In 1968 the team was relegated to class A (the fifth tier), and a year later it was relegated to the sixth tier.
 The latter years of the 20th century brought stabilization in the form of regular performances at the regional level.

+Wieczysta at the onset of the 21st century

 The club played the 1997–98 season in the IV liga, after winning promotion to the fourth tier.
 After six years at this level the club was relegated, finishing the 2002–03 season in the 18th position at the bottom of the table.

 For the following twelve seasons, Wieczysta played in the Liga okręgowa, the fifth and subsequently the sixth tier of the Polish football league after another reorganization in 2008.
-In the 2014-15 season, the club finished 13th (second from bottom) in the Liga okręgowa, thus getting relegated to the seventh tier.
+In the 2014–15 season, the club finished 13th (second from bottom) in the Liga okręgowa, thus getting relegated to the seventh tier.
 In the first season in Klasa A, the club finished second, therefore missing out on immediate promotion back into the sixth tier.
-The next season, 2016-17, they finished first in the league, winning promotion back to the Liga okręgowa.
+The next season, 2016–17, they finished first in the league, winning promotion back to the Liga okręgowa.

+Wieczysta's rise under new ownership

+Wieczysta attracted attention in June 2020 when the businessman Wojciech Kwiecień invested in the club.
+Under the new owner, Wieczysta invested substantial funds and attracted well-known coaches and players from higher leagues.

-In 2021, they won promotion to IV liga, finishing first in the Liga okręgowa's Kraków II group.
+In 2021, Wieczysta won promotion to IV liga, finishing first in the Liga okręgowa's Kraków II group.
 They were the richest amateur club in the country at the time, and won the league with 28 wins out of 28 games, scoring 216 and conceding only 8.
-On 29 September 2021, they achieved their first victory in the central level of the Polish Cup, winning 2–1 against the I liga club Chrobry Głogów and advancing to the cup's round of 32.
+On 29 September 2021, they achieved their first victory at the central level of the Polish Cup, winning 2–1 against the I liga club Chrobry Głogów and advancing to the cup's round of 32.

 In the 2021–22 season, Wieczysta finished in first place, with 93 points and losing only one game all season, finishing eleven points ahead of second-placed Wiślanie Jaśkowice.
 The team then had to face the champions of the other Lesser Poland group: the Bruk-Bet Termalica Nieciecza reserves.
 The first leg took place on 25 June 2022 in Kraków which Wieczysta won 4–0 with all goals coming from Maciej Jankowski.
 Wieczysta won the second leg 3–0, winning the tie 7–0 on aggregate, and were promoted to the III liga, thereby securing a second consecutive promotion.